 Keep in mind that these values assume a percentage of weight on the front wheel with the bike weighed with the rider on board.
 Each bike will be slightly different but for most applications it is not necessary to do a detailed analysis using moments about the rear axle to find the location of the center of gravity and resultant weight distribution.

 Keep in mind that the physical weight of the front wheel assembly plays a huge role in how a bike reacts to flop so you want a front wheel/hub/tire combo that is as light as possible.
 A lot of people who own a very good Springer ruin it by mounting one of the fancy after-market 'mags' that weigh a ton.
-Many, if not most, aluminum/magnesium rims weight at least twice as much as a very high quality steel spoked rim assembly.
+Many, if not most, aluminum/magnesium rims weight at least a few pounds more than a very high quality steel spoked rim assembly.
 Brakes are also heavy so take that into consideration as well.
 Even today I won't build a bike having a front brake unless it's registered in a state where this is mandatory or you're going to be riding in a place like San Francisco most of the time.
 On occasion I'll break down and use a spool hub fitted with a mini-drum which is about all that a chopper rider should need to meet most maneuvering situations.
 Choppers aren't intended to stop to fast so you just have to learn a new riding style if you want to ride one.
 I've personally used the old boot leather brake more than once in some touchy situations and it works a whole lot better than you might imagine.
 If for some reason you just absolutely need to run a mag rim and a brake setup then you'll also just have to get used to a little more flop.
 Everything will end up being some kind of compromise no matter what you do so just juggle things around until you're happy with the results.

 There are two basic 'types' of rockers.
 The first and most common are typically called 'Dropped' rockers.
 The second, and far more rare type is called a 'Reversed' rocker.
 A Dropped rocker gets it's name from the fact that the rocker body and pivot points are 'below' the wheel axle when viewed from the side.
 A Reversed rocker generally has the body and pivot points above the axle.
 The two types are shown below.